An award to advance Punjabi language and literature

 In 2023, the organization created a global scholarship initiative, ‘The Dhahan Luminaries Award,’ to build literary and research capacity in Punjabi studies.

-The Luminaries program opens the door for Master’s students studying in specific fields of Punjabi arts and humanities to apply for awards.
+The Dhahan Luminaries Award opens the door for Master’s students studying in specific fields of Punjabi arts and humanities to apply for awards.
 The awards are designed to aid in the prolongation of Punjabi language, art and historical record around the world.

 A minimum of 42 Master’s students are expected to benefit from the Award.